pweingardt/mylyn-gitlab/README.md

 ## Known issues

 * If you created a new milestone or added a new project member via the web interface, you have to update the repository configuration, so that the connector reloads the project members and milestones.
 Right click on the GitLab repository in the Task repositories view and click on "Update Repository Configuration".
 * Offline mode does not work.
-* Maven generally.
-This is my first project using Maven, so it might not work on a different machine
+* Version 1.x of this plugin is not compatible with version 2.x due to changes in the Gitlab API.